by John Cowan (text), Arvydas Silanskas (code)

 This SRFI provides access to the contents of an INI file.

-Although INI files have been declared obsolete on several different occasions, their simplicity has kept them in use in many different environments.
+Although INI files have been declared obsolete on several different occasions, their simplicity has kept them in use in many environments.
 Although the format is not well specified, it is also quite forgiving; it can readily be edited by hand, which is both an advantage and a disadvantage.
 This library does not impose any rules beyond the simplest ones: for example, there are a variety of conventions for nested sections in the wild, but it is up to users of the library to interpret a specific convention.
 Similarly, there is no enforcement of the convention that all keys within a section must be unique, or of case-sensitivity or insensitivity.
+Rather, the library attempts to extract as much information as possible from INI files that may be quite unconventionally formatted.

 An INI file is a simple line-based configuration format.
-There are many variations; this SRFI requires support for at least the following:
+There are many variations; this SRFI provides support for at least the following:

 The beginning of a section is marked by a line beginning with